-Figure 6.5 2-D decomposition of the WAM model 0.5° irregular lat-long grid for 32 processors.
-The different colour symbols indicate grid points sharing information with neighbouring PE's.
+Figure 6.4 1-D decomposition of the WAM model $0.5 \times 0.5$ irregular lat-long grid for 8 processors.
+The different colour lines indicate grid points sharing information with neighbouring PEs.
+This new decomposition is used both in the forward model and in the data assimilation.
+For the assimilation of altimeter data, the number of data per PE is limited to what is actually needed by the grid points of that PE.

-Figure 6.6 2-D decomposition of the WAM model 0.5° irregular lat-long grid for 512 processors.
-The different colour symbols indicate grid points sharing information with neighbouring PE's.
+Figure 6.5 2-D decomposition of the WAM model $0.5 \times 0.5$ irregular lat-long grid for 32 processors.
+The different colour lines indicate grid points sharing information with neighbouring PEs.

-6.3 PRE-PROCESSING PROGRAMS

-Two pre-processing programs are provided: